 Jolly Phonics Picture Flashcards

-We really enjoy using flashcards for learning at home, we always make it into a fun game which doesn’t feel like learning at all.
+We really enjoy using flashcards for learning at home, we always make it into a fun game that doesn’t feel like learning at all.
 These phonics picture flashcards have a picture on one side along with dots which indicate the number of sounds in the word.
-On the reverse of the card there is the letter sound and word relating to the picture.
+On the reverse of the card, there is the letter sound and a word relating to the picture.
 Daisy and Jake had fun testing each other using the flashcards.

 The pack contains 60 double-sided flashcards (43 main letter sounds cards and 17 alternative spelling cards) and obe instruction booklet.
 Again the cards are good quality, thick and colourfully illustrated.